 It is usually the time away from my computer when ideas and inspiration arrive.

-Last week, after a busy day, recording Facebook Live on Holistic Dental Care for Dogs, I needed to get some fresh air.
-I was not on Pax dog walking duty which was a perfect opportunity for a mellow ocean paddle.
+After a busy day of recording a Facebook Live on Holistic Dental Care for Dogs, I needed to get some fresh air.
+I was not on Pax dog walking duty, which was a perfect opportunity for a mellow ocean paddle.

 As I was paddling, two seals came along clearly enjoying the destruction from what may be their "groundhog" day.
 I love seals as they look like very sleek, wet dogs.
 When Pax swims, he looks like them too.